Steyr AUG: EF88 Austeyr

 Thales tested two grenade launchers for the EF88, the Madritsch ML40AUS designed specifically for the EF88 and the Steyr SL40.
 In January 2014, Thales selected the Steyr SL40 for the EF88, and the ML40AUS reportedly had "significant" engineering concerns.
 The ADF ordered 2,277 SL40s.
 The SL40 is mounted on the EF88's bottom accessory rail and its trigger protrudes inside the rifle's trigger guard, and uses a Trijicon holographic sight for its sighting system.
 The SL40 is based on the Steyr GL40 grenade launcher, it weighs 1.025 kg and has a 180 mm barrel length.
 The SL40 does not require a tool to attach it or remove it from the rifle.

 Within the Australian Defence Force, there has been some discussion about the suitability of the EF88 when compared against variants of the AR-15 platform such as the M4 carbine and SIG MCX.

 The Army acquired more than 500 suppressors for the EF88 that were manufactured by Oceania Defence for regular infantry battalions which were rolled out from May 2021.

-In November 2021, Defence Technology Review reported that Thales Australia, in collaboration with the Australian Army, were developing a next-generation individual rifle in bullpup configuration chambered for the 6.8 mm calibre.
+In November 2021, Defence Technology Review reported that Thales Australia, in collaboration with the Australian Army, were developing a next-generation individual rifle in bullpup configuration chambered for the 6.8x51mm/.277 Fury calibre.
 In 2025, Defence Technology Review reported that the development of the weapon had been cancelled.